-While the Commission does not consider there is a financeability issue in respect of the proponent's share of the PEC, CEPA's analysis does indicate that, in the long-run, the impact of ISP projects on the TNSPs credit rating becomes more uncertain.
+While the Commission does not consider there is a financeability issue in respect of the proponent's share of current actionable ISP projects (including PEC), CEPA's analysis does indicate that, in the long-run, the impact of ISP projects on the TNSPs credit rating becomes more uncertain.
 The Commission has not, therefore, ruled out the possibility of material issues arising in the future in relation to the delivery of transmission investments - in particular, future ISP projects.